 Cone Hut is the second oldest hut in the Tararuas.
 Built by New Zealand’s first tramping club, the Tararua Tramping Club, it is one of the best surviving examples of a ‘slab hut’ in New Zealand.

 By the early 1980s the hut had fallen into a state of disrepair.
 After assessing the heritage importance of the site and developing a plan, it was decided to rebuild the hut using the same construction method and materials as was done in 1946.
-This work was undertaken by the Tararua Tramping Club with the assistance of the Department of Conservation.
+The hut was restored by the Tararua Tramping Club with the assistance of DOC.

 Situated in picturesque, mature forest adjacent to the Tauherenikau River, this rustic hut continues to be used and enjoyed by trampers and hunters.